planetary-social/rooms-frontend/README.md

 - To add to the `go-ssb-room` repo:
   - Copy the `index.html` and all `assets` from the `dist/` folder to `go-ssb-room/web/assets`

+### Building a Docker image

+Another option for prepping for production is to build a new docker image, then push this to your docker repository.
+There is a minimal Dockerfile in this repo to help.
+At the moment, the flow is to build the app first, and then run the docker build to create an image with your static compiled files served up from an nginx container.

 ### Staging

 ```sh